UCR-Research-Computing/UCR-Research-Computing.github.io/pages/nsf_access.md

 - Accessing GPUs for machine learning in diverse research fields.
 - Engaging in code optimization and high-performance computing classes.

+### Project Types
+There are four different project types to choose from: Explore, Discover, Accelerate, and Maximize.
+And if you’re not sure, you can always start with an Explore project and upgrade as you learn more about your resource needs.
+Even if you know you’ll eventually need a Maximize project, you can begin with a smaller project so you can get started while you wait for the next semi-annual round of Maximize proposals to be reviewed.
+The table below compares the key features of each of the different project types.

+- **EXPLORE** : Great for resource evaluation, graduate student projects, small classes and training events, benchmarking, code development and porting, and similar small-scale uses.

+- **DISCOVER** : Designed for research grants with modest resource needs, Campus Champions, large classes and training events, NSF graduate fellowships, benchmarking and code testing at scale, and gateway development.

+- **ACCELERATE** : Best for experienced users with mid-scale resource needs, consolidating multi-grant programs, collaborative projects, preparing for Maximize ACCESS requests, and gateways with growing communities.

+- **MAXIMIZE** : The choice for large-scale research activities that need more resources than the limit for Accelerate ACCESS projects.

 ### Cost
 ACCESS resources and services are generally free for academic and research purposes, with certain exceptions for commercial use.